-PART A: / Part A may be completed by the applicant Applicant Na me: Sawyer Bogle APN: 081-091-001 Planning & I Building Department Case/File No.: 13285 Road Name: Myers Avenue (complete a separate form for each road) From Road ((Cross street): State Highway 254 To Road (Cr ross street): Orchard Way Length of ro ad segment: 0.19 miles Date Inspected: 4/10/2019 Road is main Check one o (State, Forest Service, N f the following: ational Park, State Park, BLM, Private, Tribal, etc) Box 1 📈 gory 4 road standards (20 feet wide) or better.
-If posed use without further review by the applicant.
-Box 2 The entire road segment is developed to the entire the road is adequate for the proposed use quivalent of a road category 4 standard.
-If checked without further review by the applicant. one-lane bridges, trees, large rock outcroppin visibility where a driver can see oncoming vel road.
-Pinch points include, but are not limited to, Box 3 ne equivalent of road category 4 or better.
-The road proposed use and further evaluation is necessary. licensed by the State of California.
-The statemer measuring th nts in PART A are true and correct and have been e road.
+PART A: Part A may be completed by the applicant Applicant Nam e: Sawyer Bogle APN: 081-091-001 Planning & B uilding Department Case/File No.: 13285 Road Name: Myers Avenue (complete a separate form for each road) From Road (C Cross street): State Highway 254 To Road (Cro ss street): Orchard Way Length of road d segment: 0.19 miles Date Inspected: 4/10/2019 Road is mainta State (C6D010) Check one of Service, National Park, State Park, BLM, Private, Tribal, etc) Box 1 The entire road segment is developed to Category 4 road standards (20 feet wide) or better.
+If checked, then the road is adequate for the proposed use without further review by the applicant.
+Box 2 The entire road segment is developed to the equivalent of a road category 4 standard.
+If checked, then the road is adequate for the proposed use without further review by the applicant.
+An equivalent road category 4 standard is defined as a roadway that is generally 20 feet in width, but has pinch points which narrow the road.
+Pinch points include, but are not limited to, one-lane bridges, trees, large rock outcroppings, culverts, etc. Pinch points must provide visibility where a driver can see oncoming vehicles through the pinch point which allows the oncoming vehicle to stop and wait in a 20 foot wide section of the road for the other vehicle to pass.
+The entire road segment is not developed to the equivalent of road category 4 or better.
+The road may or may not be able to accommodate the proposed use and further evaluation is necessary.
+Part B is to be completed by a Civil Engineer licensed by the State of California.
+The statements in PART A are true and correct and have been made by me after personally inspecting and measuring the road.
 A map showing the location and limits of the road being evaluated in PART A is attached.
-KIM 2- 16 April 2019 Date Signature Kendvo : Miers
+MMP Signature The April 2019 Date Signature Miers Date Name Printed